GfSE/SAF-Specification/src/userdoc/using.md

 {: .todo }
 Here an image of the Vee should be placed with domains showing where on the vee, or a workflow with the gates. a detail view should show flow through the viewpoints, perhaps with key concerns they address.
-This is complex. details must go to multiple sub pages, possibly organized by SEHB phases.
+Details should possibly go to multiple sub pages, possibly organized by SEHB phases.
 There are also different usage scenarios of SAF

 [^1]:Note, that SoS is not just a decomposition - the term should only be used for scenarios which add complexity by independently developed and or operated systems with independent lifecycles, lacking overarcing planning or even agreement.
 [^2]:Assuming there are valid stakeholder requirements, defining what the system should achieve under which constraints.
 One of motivations for the operational domain is to produce and validate this information.